emqx/emqx-docs/en_US/security/authn/authn.md

 # Introduction

 Authentication is an important part of most applications.
 MQTT protocol supports username/password authentication.
-Enabling authentication can effectively prevent illegal client connections.
+Enabling authentication can effectively prevent unwanted or malicious client connections.

 Authentication in EMQX Broker means that when a client connects to EMQX Broker, the server configuration is used to control the client's permission to connect to the server.

 EMQX Broker's authentication support includes two levels:

 - The MQTT protocol specifies the user name and password in the CONNECT packet by itself.
-EMQX Broker supports multiple forms of authentication based on Username, ClientID, HTTP, JWT, LDAP, and various databases such as MongoDB, MySQL, PostgreSQL, Redis through plugins.
+EMQX Broker supports multiple forms of authentication based on Username, ClientID, HTTP, JWT, LDAP, and various databases such as MongoDB, MySQL, PostgreSQL, and Redis through plugins.
 - At the transport layer, TLS guarantees client-to-server authentication using client certificates and ensures that the server verifies the server certificate to the client.
 PSK-based TLS/DTLS authentication is also supported.

-This authentication methods supported by EMQX and the configuration methods of the corresponding plugins are introduced in this article.
+The authentication methods supported by EMQX and the configuration methods of the corresponding plugins are introduced in this article.

 ## Authentication method